-In this review, we have explored the state of the art of iPSCs as a model to study ADRs in the adult and, wherever available, in the pediatric field.
-In particular, we focused on the intestinal, hepatic, pancreatic, renal, cardiac and neuronal levels, discussing also the progress in the creation of organoids (Figure 1).
+In this review, we explored the state of the art of iPSCs as a model to study ADRs in adults, and wherever available, in the pediatric field.
+In particular, we focused on intestinal, hepatic, pancreatic, renal, cardiac and neuronal levels, also discussing the progress in the creation of organoids (Figure 1).

-ADVERSE DRUG REACTIONS IN PEDIATRIC PATIENTS
+ADRs IN PEDIATRIC PATIENTS

 Children can respond differently to many drugs and can present different ADRs than adults[2,3].
-The reason is mainly the variation in the pharmacokinetic and pharmacodynamic profiles between the pediatric and the adult patients[13,14].
-In the era of personalized medicine, it is important, for certain drugs, to screen and identify genetic variations related to the predisposition to ADRs development[15,16].
-However, in pediatric patients, ADRs have not been studied so thoroughly as in adults.
-The clinical and research experience for children drug safety is limited and more works are needed[17].
-One of the reasons for the lack of these data is that, for ethical reasons, the effects of most drugs have been analyzed in clinical trials only in adults, resulting in a limited knowledge on children response[17].
-To date, there is a strong interest into therapy personalization for children to further explore, study and prevent possible new and severe ADRs.
-In order to avoid the well-known ethical limitation of pediatric trials, to increase the comprehension of drug response in children and set up safer and personalized treatment it is possible to use innovative technologies, such as iPSCs[5,18].
-Indeed, several specific pediatric problems could be addressed using iPSCs; for example, this technology is ideal to develop innovative patient-specific models of rare or genetic diseases that often occur in the pediatric populations[13].
-Moreover, several drugs used in pediatric patients give adverse effects in organs that are not easily accessible, such as pancreatitis for asparaginases[18] for the treatment of acute lymphoblastic leukemia (ALL).
+The reason is mainly the variation in the pharmacokinetic and pharmacodynamic profiles between pediatric and adult patients[13,14].
+In the era of personalized medicine, it is important to screen and identify genetic variations related to the predisposition to ADR development for certain drugs[15,16].
+However, in pediatric patients, ADRs have not been studied as thoroughly as in adults.
+The clinical and research experience on drug safety for children is limited and more works are needed[17].
+One of the reasons for the lack of these data is that, for ethical reasons, the effects of most drugs have been analyzed in clinical trials only in adults, resulting in limited knowledge on children’s responses[17].
+To date, there is strong interest into therapy personalization for children to further explore, study, and prevent possible new and severe ADRs.
+In order to avoid the well-known ethical limitation of pediatric trials, to increase the comprehension of drug response in children, and establish safer and personalized treatment, it is possible to use innovative technologies such as iPSCs[5,18].
+Indeed, several specific pediatric problems could be addressed using iPSCs; for example, this technology is ideal to develop innovative patient-specific models of rare or genetic diseases that often occur in pediatric populations[13].
+Moreover, several drugs used in pediatric patients lead to adverse effects in organs that are not easily accessible, such as pancreatitis for asparaginases[18], for the treatment of acute lymphoblastic leukemia.

-INDUCED PLURIPOTENT STEM CELLS, THERAPY PERSONALIZATION AND ADRs
+iPSCs, THERAPY PERSONALIZATION, AND ADRs

-Patients’ somatic cells can be reprogrammed into iPSCs using the four Yamanaka’s factors[5]. iPSCs preserve the donor genetic heritage and are useful to create patient-specific models[19].
-Since a decade, scientists have been using iPSCs to study complex diseases and to obtain tissues or cells otherwise not simply accessible from patients[20].
-Moreover, these cells have allowed scientists to set up innovative researches to study ADRs in a more personalized way[18,21-24].
+Patients’ somatic cells can be reprogrammed into iPSCs using the four Yamanaka’s factors[5]. iPSCs preserve the donor’s genetic heritage and are useful for creating patient-specific models[19].
+For a decade, scientists have been using iPSCs to study complex diseases and to obtain tissues or cells otherwise not simply accessible from patients[20].
+Moreover, these cells have allowed scientists to set up innovative research to study ADRs in a more personalized way[18,21-24].
 The focal point of this technology is the possibility to differentiate iPSCs into almost any cell of the human body[20].
-Progress made in this last decade has allowed to set up groundbreaking tailored models for the single individual, contributing to the modern era of therapy personalization, finding the appropriate treatment for the right patient and avoiding the development of ADRs[25].
+Progress made in this last decade has allowed the development of groundbreaking tailored models for single individuals, contributing to the modern era of therapy personalization, finding the appropriate treatment for the right patient, and avoiding the development of ADRs[25].
 To date, a number of studies based on iPSCs for therapy personalization and to study ADRs, especially in the adult field, are available[18,21-24].
-However, as for the pediatric field, more efforts are still needed, even if some works are already available[26-28]. iPSCs may be a great tool to model children sensitivity to new, but also old, drugs, shedding light on mechanisms of toxicity, resolving in part the problem of the lack of data.
-Indeed, with a simple blood sample it is possible to reprogram peripheral blood mononuclear cells (PBMCs) into iPSCs, that can be subsequently differentiated into the somatic cells of interest.
+However, more efforts are needed in the pediatric field, even though some works are already available[26-28]. iPSCs may be a great tool to model sensitivity to new, but also old drugs in children, shedding light on the mechanisms of toxicity, resolving in part the problem of the lack of data.
+Indeed, with a simple blood sample, it is possible to reprogram peripheral blood mononuclear cells into iPSCs that can be subsequently differentiated into somatic cells of interest.

-ORGANOIDS AS GROUND-BREAKING PATIENT SPECIFIC MODELS FOR PHARMACOLOGICAL STUDIES
+ORGANOIDS AS GROUNDBREAKING PATIENT-SPECIFIC MODELS FOR PHARMACOLOGICAL STUDIES